Local pharmacies begin 1C vaccinations in Kentucky

-CALVERT CITY, KY — Monday is the first offical day of eligibility for phase 1C of Kentucky's COVID-19 vaccination plan.
+CALVERT CITY, KY — Monday started the first official day of eligibility for phase 1C of Kentucky's COVID-19 vaccination plan.
 That group includes people ages 60 and older, all essential workers not covered in phases 1A and 1B and anyone age 16 and older with high-risk medical conditions.

 While those in phase 1B are still getting vaccinated, some local pharmacies were able to begin phase 1C on Monday.